Gary Oerther: “We Knew We Were On To Something Big”

 “I actually lived in the basement of the restaurant because I had to be there constantly,” Oerther said.
 “It was a struggle for the whole family, but we knew we were on to something big.”

 “While Oerther worked at the restaurant to make it operate as smoothly and profitably as possible, his wife worked in the community.
 She spoke at Rotary meetings, PTA meetings, and high schools, talking about McDonald’s and inviting people to come to the family’s restaurant.
 With much hard work, they made the restaurant a success – and eventually opened two more McDonald’s in Ohio.

 Oerther eventually realized that there would be more long-range opportunity in Florida and sold his Ohio business to purchase McDonald’s restaurants in Central Florida.

 He had used his time in Florida to establish a reputation as an innovator.
 His McDonald’s on Orlando’s International Drive near Sand Lake Road has been among the highest revenue-generating McDonald’s restaurants in North America, thanks to a high-efficiency customer-service system Oerther developed.
 He has pioneered the use of credit cards in McDonald’s and had led the introduction of new products such as pizza and hand-dipped ice cream.

 After years of hard work, Oerther has built the legacy he always wanted.
-His two sons are in McDonald’s Second-Generation Program, where they are learning to be owner/operators and continue the Oerther legacy.
+His two sons, Gregg Oerther and Jon Siegel, are in McDonald’s Second-Generation Program, where they have learned to be owner/operators and continue the Oerther legacy.